How to Hire a 1099 Employee

 Assuming you pay your contractor more than $600 in any calendar year, you will need to send a copy of the 1099-NEC to the contractor and the IRS by January 31.
 If you pay via a third-party service, such as a credit card or PayPal, you may need to provide a 1099-K. If you used a 1099-MISC for contractors in the past, be aware that this form is now used for other purposes.

 When Is It Time to Turn Your Contractor Into an Employee?

 When a function you thought would be peripheral to your core business grows beyond your original plan, it’s probably time to offer your 1099 contractor a permanent position.
-If the DOL, IRS, or state labor regulators have reason to believe you’re using contractors as permanent employees, you can find yourself liable for multiple penalties.
+If the DOL, IRS, or state labor regulators believe you’re using contractors as permanent employees, you can find yourself liable for multiple penalties.

-Let’s revisit our bakery scenario to illustrate: If you now own three bake shops, and as a result your contract bookkeeper is billing you for 40 hours a week, and you just found out you’re her only client, then say goodbye to that 1099 and print out a fresh W2.
+Let’s revisit our bakery scenario to illustrate: If you now own three bake shops, and as a result, your contract bookkeeper is billing you for 40 hours a week, and you just found out you’re her only client, then say goodbye to that 1099 and print out a fresh W2.
 It’s time to offer your contractor permanent employment.

 Learn How to Hire a ‘1099 Employee’ to Tackle Your Projects

 If you have projects eating up your time and distracting from your core business functions, you’ll want to start looking for high-caliber contract workers to take some of that work off your plate.
-Here at Monster we’re ready to help.
+Here at Monster, we’re ready to help.
 Find out how to start checking those distracting boxes off your to-do list by posting your next job with us for free.